material-motion/material-motion/starmap/specifications/runtime/MotionRuntime/README.md

 >
 > Alternatively, consider how this situation would have played out if we had one performer for each plan.
 There would now be two conflicting representations of `velocity` for the same `position`.
 On each frame, one performer would "lose".
 The result would be a confusing animation.

-Note that "one performer per type of plan" does not resolve the problem of sharing state across different types of plans.
+Note that "one performer per type of plan" does not resolve the problem of sharing state across different types of performers.
 This is an open problem.

 #### Plan ↔ performer association